intuition-dev/intuDocs/docs/pug.md

 ## Re: Build Tools Gulp/Grunt

 You can also transpile Pug with other build tools like Gulp/Grunt (or even prepros.io) using their syntax. mbake CLI is written in .js.
 This allows us to use the latest features of the needed npm libraries.
 And allows you to extend our classes to write your custom version of mbake CLI - explained in the advanced sections.
-At least MetaBake should inspire you to use generators.
+At least Metabake should inspire you to use generators.